badsyntax/tinymce-custom-inlinepopups/README.md

 * Create a new folder called ‘jqueryinlinepopups’ in the tinymce plugins directory.
 * Download editor_plugin.js file, and place it within the ‘jqueryinlinepopups’ folder.
 * Enable the ‘jqueryinlinepopups’ plugin.
 You set this in the config object to pass into TinyMCE.init().
-* Obviously ensure you have loaded jQuery and jQuery on the page.
+* Ensure you have loaded jQuery and jQuery UI on the page.

 ## Documentation
 Read the blog post: http://badsyntax.co/post/tinymce-jquery-ui-inline-popups